Executive Leadership: The Matter of Business Ethics

 • 6 mins read

-We are making great strides in corporate social responsibility.
-Many reflect changes in business policies and practices.
-But when it comes to business ethics, are we really improving?
+We are making great strides in corporate social responsibility, many of which reflect changes in business policies and practices.
+But are we really improving when it comes to business ethics?

-Consider this: almost 120 years ago, German socialist, economist, and politician Max Weber published his book, The Protestant Ethic and the Spirit of Capitalism, emphasizing that personal integrity and reputation matters: they form the basis of good business relationships.
-A person’s words are their bond and business can be counted on with a handshake.
+Consider this: almost 120 years ago, German socialist, economist, and politician Max Weber published his book, The Protestant Ethic and the Spirit of Capitalism, emphasizing that personal integrity and reputation matter: they form the basis of good business relationships.
+A person’s words are their bond, and business can be counted on with a handshake.

 Jump to the turn of the century.
-For six consecutive years, Fortune magazine deemed Enron one of the most innovative organizations and two months after being publicized, Enron filed for bankruptcy, bringing down companies and 1,000’s of individuals with it.
+Fortune magazine deemed Enron one of the most innovative organizations for six consecutive years.
+Two months after being publicized, Enron filed for bankruptcy, bringing down companies and thousands of individuals.

-Not long after, new regulations and legislation were enacted including penalties regarding records and the accountability of auditing firms.
+New regulations and legislation were enacted not long after, including penalties for records and auditing firm accountability.

 What We Don’t See